eclipse-keyple/keyple-website/content/components-java/overview/dependency-check.md

 - If the update does not concern the APIs, but only the libraries, then update only the version range of the concerned libraries
-(ex: if keyple-service-java-api goes from "2.0.0" to "2.0.3", then put "2.0.0...2.0.3" in the table) -->
+(ex: if keyple-service-java-api goes from "2.0.0" to "2.0.3", then put "2.0.0...2.0.3" in the table)

+Warning:

+- If "keyple-util-java-lib" changes minor or major version, it is imperative to add a new line if at least one of the other libraries uses one of the new features.

+- If "keyple-service-java-lib" changes of minor or major version, it is imperative to add a new line if "keyple-service-resource-java-lib" uses one of the new functionalities.

+- If "keyple-service-resource-java-lib" changes of minor or major version, it is imperative to add a new line if "keyple-card-calypso-java-lib" or "keyple-card-generic-java-lib" uses one of the new features.
+-->

 <table id="datatable-dependency-check" class="display compact" style="width:100%">